 Application to Foundation Training

-Applicants to Foundation Training are sponsored by their medical school for two years (i.e. the year in which they graduate and the following year).
+Applicants to Foundation Training are sponsored by your medical school for two years (that is, the year in which you graduate and the following year).

-If applicants delay beyond the two years, they need to apply independently of the medical school via UKFPO’s Eligibility Office.
-They will need to sit a Clinical Assessment at the end of October of the year they apply.
+If you delay beyond the two years, you will need to apply independently of the medical school via UKFPO’s Eligibility Office.
+You will subsequently sit a Clinical Assessment at the end of October of the year you apply.

 Deferring Foundation Training

 An applicant who has been accepted onto the Foundation Programme may only defer the start date of their training for statutory reasons (for example, maternity leave and sickness) as detailed in the Foundation Programme Reference Guide

 Foundation Training website